 I’m on the trail, making miles, by 7:00.
 The sense of urgency I feel to reach the pass and creek crossings early is in direct conflict with my desire to stop and photograph Virginia Lake from every single angle as I walk past.
 The water is smooth as glass, and the sun-tipped mountains beyond are breathtaking.

 Speaking of breathtaking, I have to wade through some extremely cold water to cross a small channel between the upper and lower sections of the lake.
 There’s no way to avoid it without circumnavigating the lake, which would take quite some time.
 No, it’s better to endure a few minutes of numb feet.
-The ford is split into two sections – water, a brief stretch of land, then more water, so I just hike the whole stretch barefoot; the increased amount of muscle activity in my feet as they adapt to the uneven surface warms them up between the two crossings and then again after the second, and final, crossing.
+The ford is split into two sections, so I just hike the whole stretch barefoot; the increased amount of muscle activity in my feet as they adapt to the uneven surface warms them up between the two crossings and then again after the second, and final, crossing.

 Once I have pulled on my socks and shoes, I continue up the John Muir Trail as it climbs above Lake Virginia.
 It soon levels out and I thoroughly enjoy a mile or two of flat, sandy trail; it’s so easy to walk quickly when the terrain is flat and free of obstacles!
 The flat trail eventually transforms into a set of switchbacks that snake down into a valley named “Tully Hole.”
 I’m not sure where the name comes from, but the views of this beautiful valley from above are stunning!
 The steep, snow-covered peaks of the Silver Divide tower over acres and acres of forest and the meandering Fish Creek.